-So you have your standard poster size and you have your design now you want to print.
+So you have your s and you have your design now you want to print.
 You thought it would be easy from here, didn’t you?
 Well there are actually a lot considerations you might want to take into account before choosing a printing company.

 Do you want to print, online, or do you want to print off line at a business near you?